listless/Project-Euler-in-Rust/README.md

 3. Compile the example using Rust's compiler `rustc "Problem xxx.rs"`
 4. Run the executable

+###FAQ
+<i>These solutions are poor!
+I know better solutions!</i>

+I would gladly like to see other solutions to these problems in Rust!
+As I'm still learning, my take on the solutions may be pretty amateurish, so I'm very open to learning better ways of solving these problems in Rust!

+<i>Why did you do `this` or `that`?
+It's unnecessary / inefficient / incorrect!</i>

+If you come across anything that seems wrong or badly implemented, please make an [issue](https://github.com/listless/Project-Euler-in-Rust/issues "Link to this Repository's Issue Tracker page")!
+I'd be very grateful to learn more about Rust, programming and problem solving!

 ###Project Euler and Rust
 - [Project Euler](http://projecteuler.net/ "Project Euler's Official Website")